bunnymatic/mau/README.md

 Assuming MySQL is running, and you know have a root-level user, update your `config/database.yml` development section and test section to use that user password (unless your mysql user is `root` with no password).

-Install the MAU bundle
+Install the MAU bundle (or, starting a dev session every time)

     cd /my_projects/mau
+    git checkout master (or git checkout rails3 for now) git pull
-    bundle
+    bundle install

 Tell Rails to build you an empty database

-    rake db:create:all
+    rake db:create:all # only if you cloned the repo

 Tell Rails to setup that database and build a copy of that schema for testing